ioggstream/python-course/sparql-101/01-knowledge.md

 ----

-Subjects and predicates are uniquely identified by [URIs](https://www.w3.org/TR/rdf11-concepts/#section-uris), and objects can be either URIs or literals (strings, numbers, dates, etc.).
+Subjects and predicates are uniquely identified by [URIs](https://www.w3.org/TR/rdf11-concepts/#section-uris).

+Objects can be either URIs or literals (strings, numbers, dates, etc.).

 URIs provide a definition context for subjects and predicates, and allow to disambiguate their meaning depending on the